- Scientific name: Scophthalmus maximus

 - Description: Left eyed flatfish which is almost circular in shape.
-Skin is scaleless and the colour varies greatly but is usually a shade of brown with black spots and brown speckles and white underside.
-Eyes are small and mouth is relatively large.
+Skin is scaleless and the colour varies greatly but is usually a shade of brown with black spots and brown speckles and a white underside.
+Eyes are small and the mouth is relatively large.

 Methods and Techniques to Catch Turbot

 Large open beaches are the best place to target turbot.
 It is best to visit a beach at low tide and check for features such as gullies, rocky outcrops or patches of rough ground.
 These features will attract small crustaceans and fish, and therefore attract the turbot which feed on them.
 Turbot can also be found in sandy patches between rocky or broken ground.
 Although smaller turbot will feed during sunlight the bigger specimens remain hidden in the sand during this time and come out to feed once the sun begins to set – making late evening and night the best time to target a large turbot.
 Using plain leads is a good idea as this will allow the bait to move around and attract turbot, and potentially find a place in a gully on the seabed.
 Another technique is to turn the handle of the reel three or four times every few minutes to provide some movement to the bait which can attract turbot.
 When fishing marks close to rough or broken ground it is best to use a grip lead to ensure the terminal tackle does not roll into a snag.
 Turbot can come fairly close to the shore – especially during darkness – so experiment with a range of cast distances and include some of a very short distance just behind the breakers.